PiDiBi/meshbot/README.md

   - `solar` gives an idea of the x-ray flux
   - `hfcond` returns a table of HF solar conditions
   - `wx` and `wxc` returns local weather forcast, NOAA data source (wxc is metric value)
+- store forward
+  - `messages` - send last 5 stored messages which were received by bot on public channel

 ## recognition

 Used ideas and snippets from other responder bots want to call them out!